microsoft/pai/docs/tools/how-to-setup-report-script.md

 ## What the script will report

-The reports will be 4 csv files `job.csv`, `alert.csv`, `raw_job.csv` and `gpu.csv`.
+The report consists of 4 reports `job`, `alert`, `raw_job` and `gpu`.

-### job.csv
+### job

-This file will tell you uses' job statistic, this including the final status, job count and job resources, it have following columns:
+This report will tell you uses' job statistic, this including the final status, job count and job resources, it have following columns:

 * user: username in OpenPai cluster
 * vc: VC name in OpenPai cluster